DexterYan6/CS2211/README.md

 # CS2211
 C assignments done for Western University's CS2211 course.
-Specific assignment instructions are inlcuded.
+Specific assignment instructions are inlcuded as PDFs.
 Below are brief assignment descriptions:

 Assignment 2:
 Creating, traversing and sorting an array.